-Early case assessment, or ECA, is a term often associated with electronic discovery and e-discovery software.
-According to the the Grossman-Cormack Glossary of Technology-Assisted Review, ECA is “[a]n [e-discovery] industry-specific term generally used to describe a variety of tools or methods for investigating and quickly learning about a Document Collection for the purposes of estimating the risk(s) and cost(s) of pursuing a particular legal course of action.”
+According to the Grossman-Cormack Glossary of Technology-Assisted Review, early case assessment, or ECA, is a “term generally used to describe a variety of tools or methods for investigating and quickly learning about a Document Collection for the purposes of estimating the risk(s) and cost(s) of pursuing a particular legal course of action.”

-However, as noted in this article from Inside Counsel, attorneys and litigants engaged in ECA before the advent e-discovery.
-As the author points out, “[b]efore the term was co-opted by e-discovery vendors, early case assessment was a concept that captured the essence of the trial lawyer’s craft, quickly analyzing and synthesizing evidence from multiple sources, collaborating with the client to develop an initial case strategy and formulating a preliminary discovery and litigation plan that will advance that strategy on the road to a successful resolution.”
+The glossary notes further that ECA “captures the essence of the trial lawyer’s craft, quickly analyzing and synthesizing evidence from multiple sources, collaborating with the client to develop an initial case strategy and formulating a preliminary discovery and litigation plan that will advance that strategy on the road to a successful resolution.”

 As it relates to e-discovery, ECA is a pre-document review analysis of ESI relating to a legal matter often focused on:

-One of the main purposes of assessing and evaluating e-discovery aspects of a legal matter early in a case is to gauge the time, money and resources it will involve.
-This helps manage expectations and helps budget for litigation.
+One of the main purposes of assessing and evaluating e-discovery aspects of a legal matter early is to gauge the time, money, and resources it will involve.
+This helps manage expectations and helps prepare legal budgets.

 Many e-discovery software platforms offer ECA tools that permit users to easily analyze data.
 Some programs work in conjunction with legal hold features and permit users to conduct ECA efforts even before the data is collected.
 The software often presents ECA data graphically in charts, graphs, and data maps.